1911 South Wales anti-Jewish riots: Role of antisemitism

 Despite the fact that the riots particularly targeted Jewish-run businesses, the relative role of antisemitism and general unrest over poverty has been debated by some historians.
 Historian William Rubinstein has argued that the role of antisemitism has been overemphasised to be used as an anti-devolution argument, saying that "rioters had issues with Jewish businesses, but that's not the same as being anti-Semitic."
 However, historian Geoffrey Alderman argued that the role of general economic unrest had been overemphasised in accounts of the riots, stating that there was evidence of "clearly anti-Semitic behaviour amongst the rioters."
 The Monmouthshire chief constable's report on the riots at the time stated that there was "a determination expressed by the inhabitants to get rid of [the Jewish population]," while the chief magistrate of the trials stated that "the first disturbances were no doubt anti-Jewish."
 Some reports have indicated that the riots may have been pre-arranged, including one read out by Liberal Party MP Arthur Markham on 22 August 1911, which stated that "there can be no doubt that this had been pre-arranged, although the police had no knowledge that such an attack was likely to take place.
 There were only eight constables available, and they were quite inadequate to deal with the disturbance, and could do little more than look on at the wrecking and looting or eighteen shops owned by Jews or persons of Jewish extraction."
+Historian Robin Douglas, in a 2024 article in The Welsh History Review, emphasizes the multifaceted causes of the riots, pointing to an interplay of antisemitism, economic hardship, and localized grievances against the backdrop of national industrial unrest.
+While acknowledging evidence of explicit antisemitic motivations, such as the targeting of Jewish-owned properties and references to Jews as exploitative landlords, Douglas also highlights the role of economic and social tensions exacerbated by the broader context of the Great Unrest.
+Further, he points to the fact that "Non-Jewish premises were attacked from the second night onwards.
+By contrast, in other contemporary Welsh race riots – those against Chinese people in July 1911 and against Black people in June 1919 – only members of the racial outgroup were attacked".
+Importantly, Douglas notes that casual antisemitism, manifesting in stereotypes about Jewish wealth and practices, interacted with broader frustrations over labour disputes and poverty, creating an environment ripe for scapegoating.